weijiexi/weijiexi/README.md

 ### Hi there 😄

-I'm Weijie Xi, a visual and UI/UX designer who integrates art, brand identity, and AI-driven intelligent systems.
+I’m a visual and UI/UX designer integrating art, brand identity, and AI-driven intelligent systems.

-After spending over a decade overseas in graphic design and art, I’m transitioning from traditional mediums to digital and intelligent media design—translating artistic sensibility into interactive, human-centered experiences.
+With over a decade of experience in graphic design and art, I’m transitioning from traditional mediums to digital and intelligent media design—translating artistic sensibility into interactive, human-centered experiences.
 My work bridges art, design, and technology, exploring how AI can augment creativity and human expression.

-I’m passionate about creating experiences that make complex ideas—emotional, cultural, or technical—more intuitive, meaningful, and visually resonant.
+I create experiences that make complex ideas—emotional, cultural, or technical—intuitive, meaningful, and visually resonant.

-- Frontend: HTML, CSS, Tailwind CSS, React.js, GitHub, VS Code
+Core tools: React.js, Tailwind CSS, HTML/CSS, GitHub, Figma, Adobe Suite
-- Software: Adobe Photoshop, Illustrator, Lightroom Classic, After Effects, Figma
-- Language: English, Mandarin
+Languages: English | Mandarin

-🌱 currently exploring my AI-driven work.
+🌱 Currently exploring AI-driven visual systems and intelligent UX workflows.